-The Faculty of Physical Education and Recreation offers programs leading to the degrees of MA, MSc, MCoach and PhD in many disciplines related to the broad areas of physical education, sport, kinesiology, recreation and leisure.
+The Faculty of Kinesiology, Sport, and Recreation offers programs leading to the degrees of MA, MSc, MCoach and PhD in many disciplines related to the broad areas of physical education, sport, kinesiology, recreation and leisure.
 The MA degrees are available in a course-based as well as thesis-based format.
 The MCoach degree is a course-based degree.

-For further information, write to the Office of the Associate Dean (Graduate Programs) of the Faculty of Physical Education and Recreation, University of Alberta, Edmonton, AB T6G 2H9.
+For further information, write to the Office of the Associate Dean (Graduate Programs) of the Faculty of Kinesiology, Sport, and Recreation, University of Alberta, Edmonton, AB T6G 2H9.

-For detailed information on graduate studies, refer to www.physedandrec. ualberta.ca.
+For detailed information on graduate studies, refer to uab.ca/ksr

-Refer to the Faculty of Graduate Studies and Research section Graduate Programs for more information regarding regulations.
+Refer to the Faculty of Graduate Studies and Research section Graduate Programs for more information regarding regulations..